zifangu/nfa/README.md

 In addition to the given alphabet, all NFAs may also contain empty-string transitions (the character "@" is used to represent an empty string).

-input.txt contains strings on each line that will run on the NFA.

-nfa.py will read in a text file called nfa.txt and construct a NFA.
-Then it reads in input.txt to determine whether each input strings can be accepted or not by the NFA.
-The result is reflected in output.txt as each line contains the result "acctpt" or "reject" for every line in input.txt.